vchan2/vchan2.github.io/2023APCalculusBC.md

   * Analyze an implicit function using derivatives and second derivatives
   * Apply the Mean Value Theorem
-  * Determine where a function satisfies the Mean Value Theorem
+  * Determine where a function satisfies the Mean Value Theorem -->

 Unit 6 test is scheduled for <b>Wednesday, October 4</b> in-class.
+There will be a calculator portion and a non-calculator portion.
 You should be proficient in all material contained in Unit 6.
 More precisely, you should be able to:
   * Approximate the area under a curve using right and left Riemann sums, midpoint and trapezoidal rules, both with equal and unequal intervals, from a function, graph, or table of values
   * Identify if an area estimate is an overestimate or underestimate
   * Interpret or produce an integral given a contextual application